-I’m sat in an East Sussex conservatory rapidly tapping various parts of my body.
+I’m sitting in an East Sussex conservatory rapidly tapping various parts of my body.
+I do not have fleas.
 I’m not at an ape imitation school.
-I do not have fleas.
-And nobody has sprinkled itching powder under my blouse.
+And nobody has sprinkled itching powder under my shirt.
 So what the heck am I doing?

 It’s a complementary therapy called EFT, (Emotional Freedom Techniques), also known as tapping and I’m under the expert guidance of clinical hypnotherapist and EFT practitioner Liz Davies, a sunny character with a smile bright enough to illuminate Brighton Pier.